 You have a right to access personal information We hold about you.
 If you have any requests or queries concerning your personal information please contact us at email@example.com.

 We will not be your instructed solicitors and there shall not be a solicitor-client relationship merely through your visit to our Website or by you giving us information via our Website.
 We will only be formally instructed as your solicitors once We have corresponded on a specific matter and We have sent you, and you have accepted our terms of engagement.

 Gherson is a sole practitioner law practice registered in England and Wales and authorised and regulated by the Solicitors Regulation Authority, ID: 514799.
-As such, Gherson is subject to the SRA Code of Conduct 2011.
+As such, Gherson is subject to the SRA Code of Conduct for Firms and SRA Code of Conduct for Solicitors 2019.
 This sets out the rules of professional conduct which apply to the firm of Gherson.
 For more information about how the Solicitors Regulation Authority regulates solicitors, please see www.sra.org.uk.

 Sole practitioner Roger Gherson qualified as a solicitor in 1981 (ID: 124208).

 Gherson maintains compulsory professional indemnity insurance with Travelers Insurance Company Limited.
 They can be contacted through their website www.travelers.co.uk or by telephone on 01737 787787.
 This insurance covers all of the practice carried out from Gherson's offices and will extend to acts or omissions wherever in the world they occur.